 - Black crappies have a silvery color with dark splotches along the body.
 The back is greenish to brow.

 - Bluegills have an olive green upper body and light yellowish to orange belly.
 The sides of the head and chin are iridescence blue or purple.
-Bluegill have dark vertical bands on its sides.
-A breeding male will have more orange than yellow on the belly.
+They have dark vertical bands on its sides.
+A breeding male bluegill will have more orange than yellow on the belly.

 - White crappie has one dorsal fin with 5-6 spines.